History of MKFM

 On Saturday 27 June 2015, MKFM announced that it would be moving into new premises at intu Milton Keynes.
-The new studios will mean more space for the stations operations and will enable them to train even more volunteers, run community radio workshops and coach presenters.
-The existing MKFM Pod will remain at Stadium MK and will be used for regular outside broadcasts, coverage of sports and arena events
+The new studios meant more space for the stations operations and enabled the team to train even more volunteers, run community radio workshops and coach presenters.
+The existing MKFM Pod remained at Stadium MK and has been used for regular outside broadcasts, coverage of sports and arena events.

 Transmissions were switched from the Pod at Stadium MK to the station's new studio on Monday 17 August 2015 at intu Milton Keynes.
 On the same day, MKFM launched its new Breakfast Show with Oliver, Darren & Lia with John Cove from the MK Dons being the first guest in the new studio.